-UCP EVENT REPORTS: examples include immigration demonstrations at San Diego, CA and Tijuana, MX border; direct accompaniment of Cori Bush a community organizer, pastor, and candidate for congress in St. Louis, MO; Black Lives Matter, Unite the Right, March for Life, Westboro Baptist Church demonstrations in Washington DC; a 22 day, 24-hour vigil with NAKASEC (Korean migrants) in DC; Israel-Palestinian demonstrations in the DMV area; Republican National Convention in Cleveland OH, 2016; etc.
+UCP EVENT REPORTS: examples include immigration demonstrations at San Diego, CA and Tijuana, MX border; direct accompaniment of a black, community organizer, pastor, and candidate for congress in the mid-west U.S.; Black Lives Matter, Unite the Right, March for Life, Westboro Baptist Church demonstrations in Washington DC; a 22 day, 24-hour vigil with NAKASEC (Korean migrants) in DC; Israel-Palestinian demonstrations in the DMV area; Republican National Convention in Cleveland OH, 2016; etc.

 Below are some older examples:

 In 2011-13, through our partnership with the National Homecomers Academy (NHA), 2-4 Safe Passage volunteers walked along the routes where children go to and from school in the Kenilworth-Parkside community.
 Accompaniment activities were led by the Homecomers, returning citizens who are committed to giving back to their communities.
 The Washington Post wrote about the program in September 2011.
 The intention was to provide a sense of adult support for the children and model adult engagement.
 Combining this activity with other local community building initiatives NHA and DCPT helped to unleash the power of neighborhood members to begin to take on these roles of protective accompaniment.